-As a local group organiser, you’re part of a growing network of Society of Authors members across the UK organising meet-ups and online events that provide valuable opportunities for writers, illustrators and literary translators to build connections in their local area.
+As a local group organiser, you’re part of a growing network of Society of Authors members across the UK and beyond organising meet-ups and online events that provide valuable opportunities for writers, illustrators and literary translators to build connections in their local area.

 As the local organiser, you will need to: